 Meredith Phillips is a publishing partner and the editor of Perseverance Press/John Daniel & Co., an award-winning independent press that has published over 50 books of traditional mystery fiction.
 PP/JD can be visited at www.danielpublishing.com/perseverance .

-Lev Raphael is the prize-winning author of seven Nick Hoffman mysteries and the author or co-author of fourteen other books in genres from memoir to biography.
+Lev Raphael is the prize-winning author of eight Nick Hoffman mysteries and the author or co-author of fifteen other books in genres from memoir to biography.
 His work has been translated into a dozen languages; he has done hundreds of invited readings on three continents; he’s been anthologized several dozen times in the U.S. and Britain.
 The veteran of many national and international book tours, he has reviewed for the Washington Post and other newspapers and magazines and was the longtime Mysteries Columnist for The Detroit Free Press.
 He’s been an academic, a radio talk show host, and a DJ.
 His current and future literary papers were recently purchased by The Michigan State University Libraries.
-He currently writes a column for the on-line magazine Bibliobuffet.com, blogs on books for The Huffington Post, and reviews for public radio in mid-Michigan.
+He currently blogs on books, art, culture, and politics for The Huffington Post, and reviews books for public radio in mid-Michigan.